TimITSolutions/federation_environment_getting_started/README.md

 ### Prepare your code for the platform

-There are a four simple conditions that need to be fulfilled for the submission to run successfully:
+There are six simple conditions that need to be fulfilled for the submission to run successfully:

 1. The entrypoint of the code needs to be called ```main.py```.
 2. A ```requirements.txt``` file needs to be provided.